Polycaprolactone: Hobbyist and prototyping

 PCL also has many applications in the hobbyist market where it is known as Re-Form, Polydoh, Plastimake, NiftyFix, Protoplastic, InstaMorph, Polymorph, Shapelock, ReMoldables, Plastdude, TechTack, or Friendly Plastic.
 It has physical properties of a very tough, nylon-like plastic that softens to a putty-like consistency at only 60 °C, easily achieved by immersing in hot water.
-PCL's specific heat and conductivity are low enough that it is not hard to handle by hand at this temperature.
+PCL's specific heat and thermal conductivity are low enough that it is not hard to handle by hand at this temperature.
 This makes it ideal for small-scale modeling, part fabrication, repair of plastic objects, and rapid prototyping where heat resistance is not needed.
 Though softened PCL readily sticks to many other plastics when at higher temperature, if the surface is cooled, the stickiness can be minimized while still leaving the mass pliable.

 Biodegradation

 Bacillota and Pseudomonadota can degrade PCL.
 Penicillium sp. strain 26-1 can degrade high density PCL; though not as quickly as thermotolerant Aspergillus sp. strain ST-01.
 Species of Clostridium can degrade PCL under anaerobic conditions.